tomle444/htmlyo/_recentwork/test3.md

 title:  "The Dance Socks"
 date:   2015-12-16 13:17:34
 categories: recentwork
+permalink: /work/work3.html
 thumb: /images/recent_thedancesocks.png
+tags: [Responsive Web Design, HTML, CSS, Magento]
+description: A product that lets you dance using a sock that goes over your regular shoes.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.